betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 type.
 However, this may be too coarse for your purpose: perhaps you have two mock methods with the same return type and you want them to have different behaviors.
-The `ON_CALL()` macro allows you to customize your mock's behavior at the method level:
+The `ON_CALL()` macro allows you to customize your mock's behavior at the strategy level:

 ```
 using ::testing::_;